STRENGTH AND CONDITIONING

 How does strength and conditioning impact performance?

-Strength and conditioning coaches utilise a performance backwards approach to model performance, impacting training prescription based on the holistic needs of the athlete.
+Strength and conditioning coaches utilise a performance backwards approach to model performance, which impacts the training prescription based on the holistic needs of the athlete.

 They support the problem solving of performance questions within the sport through genuine curiosity and a constant drive to support athletes.
 This is based on a deep understanding of the basics of movement and sport-specific requirements.